CytronTechnologies/maxis-nbiot-hackathon/docs/azure/install-azure-cli-apt.md

 export HTTPS_PROXY=https://[username]:[password]@[proxy]:[port]
 ```

+!!! info "Note"
-> If you are behind a proxy, these shell variables must be set to connect to Azure services with the CLI.
+    If you are behind a proxy, these shell variables must be set to connect to Azure services with the CLI.
 If you are not using basic auth, it's recommended to export these variables in your .bashrc file.
 Always follow your business' security policies and the requirements of your system administrator.

 You may also want to explicitly configure `apt` to use this proxy at all times.
 Make sure that the
 following lines appear in an `apt` configuration file in `/etc/apt/apt.conf.d/`.
 We recommend using